patte/next13-styletron-baseui-colorScheme/README.md

 #### Styletron

-The [SsrStyletronProvider](lib/ui/StyletronProvider.tsx) is use to get the stylesheets after prerendering and setting if as a style tag in the head of the SSR response.
+The [SsrStyletronProvider](lib/ui/StyletronProvider.tsx) is use to get the stylesheets after prerendering and setting if as a style tag with the class `_styletron_hydrate_` in the head of the SSR response.
+On the client the provider rehydrates styletron by finding the element in the head.

 Rendering styletron components in client components works fine.
 In server components it doesn't because styletron uses `createContext`.
 Issue: https://github.com/styletron/styletron/issues/430